leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 **Takeaways**

-1. You don't need fancy tech to do many things and usually business needs dictate, not tech
+1. You don't need fancy tech to do many things, and usually business needs dictate, not tech
 2. Robots are coming for sellside equity research and it might not matter
 3. You can't get quality time by chasing after it